History of aerodynamics: Design issues with increasing speed

 Compressibility is an important factor in aerodynamics.
 At low speeds, the compressibility of air is not significant in relation to aircraft design, but as the airflow nears and exceeds the speed of sound, a host of new aerodynamic effects become important in the design of aircraft.
 These effects, often several of them at a time, made it very difficult for World War II era aircraft to reach speeds much beyond 800 km/h (500 mph).

 Some of the minor effects include changes to the airflow that lead to problems in control.
-For instance, the P-38 Lightning with its thick high-lift wing had a particular problem in high-speed dives that led to a nose-down condition.
-Pilots would enter dives, and then find that they could no longer control the plane, which continued to nose over until it crashed.
-The problem was remedied by adding a "dive flap" beneath the wing which altered the center of pressure distribution so that the wing would not lose its lift.
+For instance, the P-38 Lightning with its thick high-lift wing had a particular problem in high-speed dives that led to a nose-down condition subsequently called Mach tuck.
+Pilots would enter dives, and then find they could no longer control the plane which continued to pitch nose-down.
+The problem was remedied by adding a "dive flap" to the lower surface of the wing.
+This increased drag and significantly altered the flow pattern around the airfoil.

 A similar problem affected some models of the Supermarine Spitfire.
 At high speeds, the ailerons could apply more torque than the Spitfire's thin wings could handle, and the entire wing would twist in the opposite direction.
 This meant that the plane would roll in the direction opposite to that which the pilot intended, and led to a number of accidents.
 Earlier models weren't fast enough for this to be a problem, and so it wasn't noticed until later model Spitfires like the Mk.IX started to appear.
 This was mitigated by adding considerable torsional rigidity to the wings, and was wholly cured when the Mk.XIV was introduced.

 The Messerschmitt Bf 109 and Mitsubishi Zero had the exact opposite problem in which the controls became ineffective.
 At higher speeds, the pilot simply couldn't move the controls because there was too much airflow over the control surfaces.
 The planes would become difficult to maneuver, and at high enough speeds aircraft without this problem could out-turn them.

 These problems were eventually solved as jet aircraft reached transonic and supersonic speeds.
 German scientists in WWII experimented with swept wings.
 Their research was applied on the MiG-15 and F-86 Sabre and bombers such as the B-47 Stratojet used swept wings which delay the onset of shock waves and reduce drag.

 In order to maintain control near and above the speed of sound, it is often necessary to use either power-operated all-flying tailplanes (stabilators), or delta wings fitted with power-operated elevons.
 Power operation prevents aerodynamic forces overriding the pilots' control inputs.